Everybody's Talking, Nobody's Listening

 Everybody's Talking, Nobody's Listening is the debut album by Caspa, a dubstep musician and producer.
 It was released on 4 May 2009 on Caspa's own label Sub Soldiers/Fabric Records.
 It features a number of guest producers and vocalists including an intro speech by reggae selector David Rodigan.

 Critical reception

-The album received mediocre to negative reviews.
+The album received mixed to positive reviews.
 Daily Music Guide described the album as "amazingly organic for being so exactingly constructed" and compares Caspa to a classical composer.

 NME wrote that the album "falls a little short of the wobbly swagger of his cohort’s club hits."
 URB stated that "his foray into putting out a full-length has produced what half-step usually procures; the all-too-well reaction of immediate mediocrity."

 Track listings

 It was released as a CD and three-piece vinyl package.